fromdev/tools/README.md

 2. Test it on all possible browsers - inlcuding chrome, firefox, safari and IE.
 3. Raise a Pull Request to merge it into master.

+# How To Test Your Changes
+1. We use Jasmine for doing unit testing on any Javascript functions and utilities.
+2. Add test cases in project for every new code in JavaScript.
+3. Run [SpecRunner.html](http://tools.fromdev.com/test/SpecRunner.html) to see your tests passing.
+4. Add a new Spec file in <code>test/spec</code> folder for any new JavaScript file you contribute.

 # How To Contribute As a User

 1. Send us feedback using email on sachin [at] fromdev [dot] com